 In the “Western World” of the twenty-first century, the form of submission that is perhaps most frequently contested is that of wives to husbands.
 It has been pointed out on several occasions and by various people that the scriptures do not say that wives are to obey their husbands — only that they are to submit to them.
 Now, each of the clauses in the preceding sentence is true; the problem comes with the word “only” that is used to connect the two clauses.
 The women (and many men) who want to limit the authority of a husband over his wife are seriously mistaken if they think that a husband can expect less compliance from a submissive wife than from an obedient one; the truth is quite the reverse.
 Obedience is easy.
 Submission is hard.
 Obedience demands little.
 Submission demands much.
 It is not possible for a wife to submit to her husband without also being prepared to obey him; a submissive wife is also an obedient wife.

 In order to submit to a person who has authority over me, I do not need to wait for an explicit command but instead I can attempt to anticipate the commands and thus avoid the need for them to be given.
 Anticipating the commands does not mean that I can substitute my own agenda or my own will but rather that I am trying to imagine what the person in authority will want me to do next; I am trying to make my will conform to theirs.
 Attempting to anticipate the commands does not allow me to disobey any command that has been explicitly given — those I am still required to obey.
-If I am to be truly submissive I must also learn to be contented, cheerful, willing and co-operative even if I do not like doing what is required of me.
-Finally submission is a choice that I must continuously make.
+If I am to be truly submissive then I must learn to be contented, cheerful, willing and co-operative even if I do not like doing what is required of me.
+Finally submission is a choice that I must continuously make; the choice being between submission and rebellion.
 It can be seen therefore that submission is far more demanding than merely obedience and requires much more of me than does mere obedience.

 It is also worth repeating that submission is NEVER enforced upon a person.
 Submission is the opposite of oppression.
 In fact submission is a gift that one person gives to another.
 In a marriage, submission is the wife's gift to her husband.
 If the husband is wise he will treasure that gift and handle it very carefully because his own happiness depends on it.
 Submission is a gift that must be renewed each day or even each moment.